Industry 4.0 vs Industry 5.0: what is the difference?

 Industry 4.0 is the bringing together of robots, interconnected devices and fast networks of data within a factory environment, basically to make the factory more productive and to execute the routine tasks that are best done by robots and not best done by humans.

 Industry 4.0 starts to move towards Industry 5.0 when you begin to allow customers to customise what they want

-Can you provide an example of what personalisation will look like in Industry 5.0?
+What will real personalisation look like in Industry 5.0?

-The medical profession is working towards an artificial pancreas and it’s not quite there yet.
-Type-1 diabetes sufferers are issued with a device that draws blood and measures the glucose for sugar levels in your blood.
+Well, for example, the medical profession is working towards an artificial pancreas and it’s not quite there yet.
+Type-1 diabetes sufferers are issued with a device that draws blood and measures sugar levels in your blood.
 That device talks to another device which then delivers insulin into your blood.
 It kind of works, but it’s a one size fits all and the medical professional does its very best to try and tweak the control system for the individual.

-As you go from Industry 4.0 to Industry 5.0, you create even higher-value jobs than you did before because you’re giving the freedom of design responsibility back to the human.
+As you go from Industry 4.0 to Industry 5.0, you create higher-value jobs than before, because you’re giving the freedom of design responsibility back to the human.

 With Industry 5.0, you’ll be able to automate the manufacturing process better, which means you’ll have real-time data coming in from the field